mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 '''''''''

 If you change a preset, an icon will appear behind the engine name.
-This is the :guilabel:`reload` button.
+This is the :guilabel:`Reload the brush preset` button.
 You can use it to revert to the original brush settings.

 Saving a preset
 ''''''''''''''''

-On the right, there's :guilabel:`Save New Brush Preset` and :guilabel:`Overwrite Brush`.
+On the right, there's :guilabel:`Save New Brush Preset...` and :guilabel:`Overwrite Brush` buttons.

+Save New Brush Preset...
+    Will take the current preset and all its changes and save it as a new preset.
+If no change was made, you will be making a copy of the current preset.
 Overwrite Brush
     This will only enable if there are any changes.
 Pressing this will override the current preset with the new settings, keeping the name and the icon intact.
 It will always make a timestamped back up in the resources folder.
-Save New Brush Preset
-    Will take the current preset and all its changes and save it as a new preset.
-If no change was made, you will be making a copy of the current preset.

 Save new preset will call up the following window, with a mini scratch pad, and all sorts of options to change the preset icon: